-The design of the garden has evolved over the past year or so.
-It has been influenced by:
+The design of the garden has evolved over the past few years.

 Working from the soil upwards...

 Much of our potential planting area is a former bowling green, so our substrate is quite unusual.

 From several test digs and lots of working with it, it is heavy clay, with a layer of 'clinker' of varying thickness and sometimes some hardcore and then a spade-depth of introduced homogenous, compacted, sand-rich top soil, full of grass roots.
 This top layer is easy to cultivate with hand tools but dries out very quickly.
 It is difficult to wet once dry.
 It improves with the addition of soil conditioner and garden compost.